fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 Payload Type (PT) in RTP provides mapping between the format of the RTP payload to the media format description specified in the signaling.
 For applications that use SDP for signaling, the constructs rtpmap and/or fmtp describe the characteristics of the media that is carried in the RTP payload, mapped to a given PT.

-Recents advances in standards such as RTCWeb, NetVC have given rise to rich multimedia applications requiring support for multiple RTP Streams with in a RTP session {{I-D.ietf-mmusic-sdp-bundle-negotiation}}, {{I-D.ietf-mmusic-sdp-simulcast}} or having to support multiple codecs, for example.
+Recents advances in standards such as RTCWeb, Netvc have given rise to rich multimedia applications requiring support for multiple RTP Streams with in a RTP session {{I-D.ietf-mmusic-sdp-bundle-negotiation}}, {{I-D.ietf-mmusic-sdp-simulcast}} or having to support multiple codecs, for example.
 These demands have unearthed challenges inherent with the,